 These techniques can be used to treat a variety of behavioral problems in dogs and cats, including:

 - Inappropriate excitability

-What is veterinary cardiac care, and what treatments are available for my pet's heart?
+What is cardiac care and what treatments are available for my pet’s heart?

 Can you tell me about veterinary dermatology and skin care?

 There are a vast number of skin disorders known to affect pets.
 These disorders may be the result of an infectious or non-infectious disease, parasitic infestation, or allergic reaction.
 Skin disorders can be painful to your pet, and if left untreated can become a serious danger to your pet’s overall health and comfort.

 At Great Neck Veterinary Clinic, we offer a wide range of dermatological diagnostics, including: